dogshoes/gotenna-flash-dumper/NOTES.md

 ### Block 133

 Some sort of key?
+Does not match what the goTenna claims is its public key.
 51 bytes of information.
+Value changes when the GID and public key are regenerated.

 ### Block 134